Learn the truth about the HECS Suit

 It is now known that many animals are able to sense slight changes in their electrical environment.
-Most studies on the subject have focused around the workings of the internal compass that animals use to navigate however the EM field we produce are similar and are now believed to be what contributes to the “sixth sense” we all hear about.
+Most studies on the subject have focused around the workings of the internal compass that animals use to navigate however the EM field we produce is similar and is now believed to be what contributes to the “sixth sense” we all hear about.

 What if there was a way to eliminate this field in the modern hunter?
-Mike Slinkard President and Founder of HECS LLC has done just that with the introduction of the HECS hunting suit.
+Mike Slinkard President and Founder of HECS LLC has done just that with the introduction of the HECS Human Energy Conceal Suit.

-The suit utilized the proven scientific principle know as the “Faraday cage principal”.
+The suit utilized the proven scientific principle known as the “Faraday Cage Principal”.
 This concept was first used in 1836 by inventor Michael Faraday to contain electromagnetic fields.
 Since then this principal has been used in all sorts of applications where EM fields need to be controlled.
 The most recognized example for most people is the conductive grid in the door of your microwave oven.
-The HECS clothing works the same way.
+HECS clothing works the same way.
 A grid of interlocking conductive carbon thread that is woven into the fabric and effectively creates a grid that will block the human energy field.
 That’s it for today’s science lesson now on to the suit itself.

-The HECS suit is usually worn an undergarment that includes pants, shirt and a head net.
+The HECS Human Energy Conceal Suit is usually worn an undergarment that includes pants, shirt, and a head net.
 The pants go from the ankle to the waist with the shirt overlapping the pant and covering the neck to the wrists.
 The head net goes under a hat and overlaps the shirt.
-HECS commissioned an in-depth independent study where researchers conducted numerous experiments to test the reaction of cattle, horses and mule deer during the developmental stage of the HECS suit but I wanted to find out for myself.
-The intent of this field review is to address the true question at hand: Do animals sense and react to human produced EM fields, and will blocking human produced EM fields make a person less detectable by animals?
+HECS commissioned an in-depth independent study where researchers conducted numerous experiments to test the reaction of cattle, horses and mule deer during the developmental stage of the HECS Suit but I wanted to find out for myself.
+The intent of this field review is to address the true question at hand: Do animals sense and react to human-produced EM fields, and will blocking human-produced EM fields make a person less detectable by animals?
 I received my HECS suit last August as I was preparing for an antelope hunt in Southern Idaho and I will admit that I was a little skeptical at first.

 Field Test #1: Antelope – August